 Participating Providers are required to submit Claims to Molina with appropriate documentation.
-Providers must follow the appropriate state and CMS Provider billing guidelines as well as any criteria explicitly required in the Molina Provider billing manual and any criteria explicitly required in the Claim Form Instructions.
-Providers must utilize electronic billing through a clearinghouse or the [Availity Essentials portal](#) whenever possible and use current HIPAA-compliant American National Standards Institute (ANSI) X 12N format (e.g., 837I for institutional Claims, 837P for professional Claims and 837D for dental Claims) and use electronic Payer ID number 51062.
-For Members assigned to a delegated medical group/IPA that processes its own Claims, please verify the Claim submission instructions on the Molina Member ID card.
+Providers must follow the appropriate state and CMS Provider billing.
+Providers must utilize electronic billing through a clearinghouse or the [Availity Essentials portal](#) whenever possible and use current HIPAA-compliant American National Standards Institute (ANSI) X 12N format (e.g., 837I for institutional Claims, 837P for professional Claims, and 837D for dental Claims) and use electronic Payer ID number 20554.
+For Members assigned to a delegated medical group/IPA that processes its own Claims, please refer to the Claim Submission instructions on the Molina Member ID card.

-Providers must bill Molina for services with the most current CMS-approved diagnostic and procedural coding available as of the date the service was provided or for inpatient facility Claims, the date of discharge.
+Providers must bill Molina for services with the most current CMS-approved diagnostic and procedural coding available as of the date the service was provided, or for inpatient facility Claims, the date of discharge.